-The villa is serviced by a full time Siwan house keeper and Penny who lives here in the winter months.
+Our Co-working / Co-living is serviced by a full time Siwan house keeper – Ahmed and Duncan, founder of Somewhere different and a digital nomad himself, who lives here in the winter months.

-Penny will make sure you have everything you need and will sort out all your excursions into the desert or swimming in the many Roman springs around the oasis.
+Duncan will make sure you have everything you need in terms of work and will sort out all your excursions into the desert or swimming in the many Roman springs around the oasis.

-Duncan (if in Siwa) will drive you anywhere you want to explore in the Oasis in our jeep, and if you want to go exploring somewhere he has never been, even better.
+Duncan also can drive you anywhere you want to explore in the Oasis in his jeep, and if you want to go exploring somewhere he has never been, even better.

-The main part of the house is long room that runs right through the middle of the house.
+The main part of the co-working space is long room that runs right through the middle of the house.
 It is traditional for Siwan houses to have one large living room facing north south to catch the breeze that blows through the house through the day to keep it cool.

-Throughout your stay Mohammad, the housekeeper, will be around to keep the fires burning on the roof using local olive wood and the kitchen sink free of washing up.
+Throughout your stay Ahmed, the receptionist & assistant, will be around to keep the fires burning on the roof using local olive wood and the kitchen sink free of washing up.